 Skilled word reading involves both the speedy decoding of unfamiliar printed words and the speedy recognition of familiar printed words.
 Underpinning both is the understanding that the letters on the page represent the sounds in spoken words.

-This is why, at our school, a Systematic Synthetic Phonics (SSP) approach is emphasised in the early teaching of reading to secure independent decoding and we use the principles of the Phonics Shed SSP programme to achieve this.
+This is why, at our School, phonics is emphasised in the early teaching of reading to secure independent decoding and we use the principles of the Read, Write Inc programme to achieve this.